Blackburn B-2: Survivors

 Only two B-2s survived to fly in the postwar era; one of these was lost in a crash on 16 June 1951.
-The sole survivor (G-AEBJ) has been preserved and was originally maintained in airworthy condition by Blackburn (which was absorbed into British Aerospace during the 1970s).
-By 2007, G-AEBJ was located with the Shuttleworth Collection at Old Warden.
+The sole survivor (G-AEBJ) had been preserved and was originally maintained in airworthy condition by Blackburn (which was absorbed into British Aerospace during the 1970s).
+By 2007, G-AEBJ was part of the Shuttleworth Collection at Old Warden.

 Another fuselage was for many years seen up a tree in an Essex scrapyard before being rescued in the 1980s.
 This aircraft displays two identities, G-ACBH and G-ADFO, and is preserved, still wearing its original paint, at the South Yorkshire Aircraft Museum.